MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/administration/host-named-site-collection-architecture-and-deployment.md

 ### Use host headers and host-named site collections
 <a name="section1e"> </a>

-Host headers allow the web server to host multiple web sites on the same IP Address and Port combination.
-If the incoming HTTP request includes a host header name, and a matching host header is configured in IIS, IIS will respond with the content from the appropriate web site.
+Host headers allow the web server to host multiple websites on the same IP Address and Port combination.
+If the incoming HTTP request includes a host header name, and a matching host header is configured in IIS, IIS will respond with the content from the appropriate website.

-Host headers are configured at the Web Application (IIS web site) level, they're one of the website bindings properties.
+Host headers are configured at the web Application (IIS website) level, they're one of the website bindings properties.

 It's important to understand the distinction between Host headers in IIS and Host Named Site Collections.
-Host headers at the IIS web site level are only intended for path-based site collections.
+Host headers at the IIS website level are only intended for path-based site collections.

 When using Host named site collections, SharePoint is responsible for resolving the correct site for the address based upon the incoming request passed through IIS.
-In most cases, applying a host header binding at the IIS web site level makes it impossible to access host-named site collections through the IIS web site.
+In most cases, applying a host header binding at the IIS website level makes it impossible to access host-named site collections through the IIS website.
 This inaccessibility is because IIS won't respond to requests for host names that differ from the host header binding.

 > [!IMPORTANT]
 > If an existing web application has a host header binding set, IIS won't return pages from the host-named site collection until you remove the binding from IIS.
 For more information, see [Update a web application URL and IIS bindings for SharePoint 2013](update-a-web-application-url-and-iis-bindings.md).